petershintech/Pkg.jl/docs/src/managing-packages.md

 When importing `Example` julia will now import it from `~/.julia/dev/Example` and whatever local changes have been made to the files in that path are consequently reflected in the code loaded.
 When we used `add` we said that we tracked the package repository, we here say that we track the path itself.
 Note that the package manager will never touch any of the files at a tracked path.
 It is therefore up to you to pull updates, change branches etc.
-If we try to `dev` a package at some branch that already exists at `~/.julia/dev/` the package manager we will simply use the existing path.
+If we try to `dev` a package at some branch that already exists at `~/.julia/dev/` the package manager will use the existing path.
 For example:

 ```